7 Best Storylane Alternatives and Competitors in 2026

 Arcade offers a free plan ideal for users who want to create their first interactive demo before committing to a paid subscription.

-The plan includes everything you need to create basic interactive demos, such as camera recording, synthetic voiceovers, demo chapters, and more.
+The plan includes everything you need to create basic interactive demos, such as camera recording, synthetic voiceovers, demo chapters, Avery AI, and more.

 If you need unlimited Arcades and more editing, customization, and sharing options, there are three plans to choose from: